openstack/adjutant-ui/README.rst

     pip install python-openstackclient python-adjutantclient

-The command line client is installed as a plugin for the OpenStack client, and an older deprecated version is available under the entry point 'adjutant'.
+The command line client is installed as a plugin for the OpenStack client.

 Python API
 ==========